hexarobi/stand-lua-auto-updater/README.md

 Should the script auto restart after applying an update.
 This is true by default, but can be disabled as needed, usually when loading many files, tho you should finish up with one final update with restart to make sure all updates are applied.

+#### `restart_delay` (Optional, default=2900)

+The number of miliseconds to wait after an update has been applied before restarting the script.
+If multiple files are being updated, this is needed to prevent restarting for each file.

 #### `version_file` (Optional, default=Stand/Lua Scripts/store/auto-updater/{script_relpath}.version